Beyond mean-field dynamics of the Dicke model with non-Markovian dephasing

 We provide an analytical estimation of the steady state phase boundary $g_c$ based on linear response theory.
 By treating the light-matter coupling as a perturbation on top of the pure dephasing model in $\op{H}_{\text{eff}}$ (\newnnref{eqs:mf-eom}), and combining with the steady state condition~\cite{Note999,FowlerWrightMasters}, we obtain (cf.\ \cite{DallaTorre2016, Kirton2017}) \bea g_c^2&=&\left(\Omega^2+\kappa^2\right)/(-2\Omega\chi), \eea where $\chi=-\int_0^{\beta_T} d\tau \langle \sigma^x(\tau)\sigma^x\rangle$ is the spin-spin correlation function of the pure dephasing model evaluated at temperature $1/\beta_T$~\cite{WeissBook}.

 \nnref{fig:mf-state-dependence}{Figure~}{} reveals an initial state dependence of the long time limit of the mean-field dynamics.
 In the normal phase, we can see that even though $n(t) \equiv |a(t)|^2$ vanishes at long times, different initial conditions lead to different values of $\langle \spin{z}{} \rangle$.
 This initial state dependence is most striking in the region slightly above $g\gtrsim g_c$, for which some initial conditions show the absence of superradiance ($n(t) \to 0$) at long times while for others the system evolves to the superradiant state.
 As the coupling $g$ further increases all initial conditions eventually reach a unique superradiant state.
 This can be can be understood as a pathology of mean-field theory.
 When $a(t\to\infty) = 0$, in \newnnref{eqs:mf-eom} there is a conserved quantity, $\spin{z}{}$.
 The MF Dicke model under local dephasing may not fully thermalize; that is, starting from different initial conditions, the steady state density matrix $\op{\rho}_{\text{eff}}$ can be different as long as it satisfies $[\op{\rho}_{\text{eff}},\spin{z}{}]=0$.
 Thus, in the normal phase, different steady state values of $\langle \spin{z}{} \rangle$ may be possible.
 This happens because in MF we replace $\op{a}$ by $\langle \op{a}\rangle$ and ignore the order 1 fluctuations in $\langle \op{a} \rangle$.
-Away from the MF limit, that is, in finite $N$ systems, $\spin{z}{}$ is prevented from becoming exactly conserved by a nonvanishing light-matter coupling term, which is of order $O(g/\sqrt{N})$.
-This leaves open a mechanism by which a spin can thermalize with its surrounding spins on a timescale of $O((\sqrt{N}/g)^2)$, a timescale which formally does not exist in the MF limit.
+Away from the MF limit, that is, in finite $N$ systems, $\hat{\sigma}^z$ is prevented from becoming exactly conserved by the nonvanishing light-matter coupling term $H_i'$, which is of order $O(g/\sqrt{N})$.
+Since one spin can interact with another spin via the photon, which is a process with a matrix element of order $O((g/\sqrt{N})^2)$, this leaves open a mechanism by which a spin can thermalize with its surrounding spins on a timescale of $O((\sqrt{N}/g)^2)$, a timescale which formally does not exist in the MF limit.

 \lettersection{Beyond mean-field---} We now show how our beyond mean-field dynamics approach leads to a unique steady state and reveals the $O((\sqrt{N}/g)^2)$ timescale.
 Using the aforementioned formalism (\newnnref{eqs:bmf-general}) we expand the memory kernel to second order in the light-matter coupling $O(g^2/N)$ and obtain a set of coupled integro-differential equations for $\op{\rho}_{ij}$ and first- and second-moments of $\op{\rho}_{0}$, where it can be explicitly seen that $\spin{z}{}$ is no longer conserved due to the presence of two-site correlations, as expected~\cite{Note999}.
 The time non-locality within these equations is dampened by the presence of photon loss, which attenuates the contributions as $\exp(-\kappa (t-t'))$.